lindorff/JiraUtils/readme.md

     $> run PAY-1 BR-1
     $> run --query="project in (pay,br) AND status = 'done' AND type in (bug,task,story)"

+_Run the script without any arguments to see all available options_

 You can also specify the `--file` flag, and you'll get the results written in the given file.
 Without the flag, you'll get the results in the command window.
 So, like this:

     $> run --file=out.csv PAY-1